fgimenez/gasmask/README.md

 # How it works

-First you need to spin up your local kubernetes cluster:
+For a complete running example take a look at the [CI script][ci-script].
+In order to run gasmask locally first you need to spin up your local kubernetes cluster:

 ```
 $ minikube start